 We send notices out of trial settings by regular mail.
-We currently have jury cases set on Mondays and Tuesdays, non-jury cases are set on Wednesdays and every other Thursday.
-If you are set non-jury on a Wednesday or Thursday and you pay the jury fee, your trial date does not change unless we are unable to get jurors.
+We currently have jury cases set on Tuesdays and Wednesdays, non-jury cases are set every other Monday.
+If you are set non-jury on a Monday and you pay the jury fee, your trial date does not change.
 We do have weeks set aside for asbestos and silicosis cases.

 7. PRIOR TO TRIAL:

 Continuances: Cases on file for less than one year may be reset by having a written motion and order for continuance.
 The Motion should include the reason for the continuance and a time frame agreed upon for the reset.